The Impact Of Parenting On Child Development

 These parenting styles are known to impact different aspects of the child, from how the child feels about herself, to her relationships and more.
 Let us look at the 4 parenting styles in some detail:

-Do you believe that kids should follow the rules set by you- PERIOD.
-Odds are that you lean towards authoritarian parenting where your focus is on the child’s obedience towards your rules without ever explaining why a certain rule is set.
-Ever so often, rule based parenting leaves no room for the child’s feelings or opinion.
-Authoritarian parents often land up making kids feel sorry for their mistakes as opposed to help the child make better choices.
+Do you believe that kids should follow the rules set by you- PERIOD?
+Odds are that you lean towards authoritarian parenting where your focus is on the child’s obedience to your rules without ever explaining why a certain rule is set.
+Ever so often, rule-based parenting leaves no room for the child’s feelings or opinions.
+Authoritarian parents often land up making kids feel sorry for their mistakes as opposed to helping the child make better choices.
 Children who grow up with authoritarian parents grow up to be obedient all right, but this obedience often comes at a cost.
-The child may begin to feel hostile and have a lot of bottled up anger as he or she grows up.
+The child may begin to feel hostile and have a lot of bottled-up anger as he or she grows up.
 Since this parenting model relies a lot on punishment, the child could also take to hiding things or lying in order to escape punishment.

 Do you set up rules but also explain the reason behind them?
 Do you validate your child’s feelings yet enforce rules and offer consequences?
 You could be an authoritative parent.
 Such a parenting style uses disciplinary strategies to reinforce positive behavior.
 Little surprise then that, children who experience such a parenting style tend to grow up to be individuals who are happy and at peace with themselves.
 These are adults who are good at decision-making and who weigh the many consequences before coming to a conclusion that is good for them.

-Importantly, a child who has experienced a lack of structure and guidance often grows up with low self-esteem that has a far-reaching impact in almost every aspect of his or her adult life.
+Importantly, a child who has experienced a lack of structure and guidance often grows up with low self-esteem which has a far-reaching impact on almost every aspect of his or her adult life.

 With such parents not able to cater to the child’s physical or emotional needs, children often start showing a number of behavioral problems and aren’t well adjusted.